 Proposals have many parts and are very time sensitive.
-Listed below are some resources for the proposal process, including writing assistance and SMHS Resources.
-The Proposal Routing Form is the signature form for all proposals.
+Below are some resources for the proposal process, including writing assistance and SMHS Resources.

 Some funding opportunities require a pre-proposal or it is sometimes called a Letter

 of Inquiry.
 After the pre-proposal is sent, the funding agency may ask for a full